 Acceptable use of mobile devices (social media usage, app restrictions, use during work hours, etc.)Prior to granting access for mobile device usage, employees should be required to acknowledge and sign an agreement of BYOD-acceptable use.
 These agreements may vary, but a few common things to consider are:

 - Security configurations and controls (strong passwords, logouts after inactivity, lockouts after invalid password attempts, ability to remotely wipe, device encryption, etc.)

 - Policy enforcement and consequences of policy violation

-Likewise, during the employee termination process, having controls to ensure your company and customer data is removed from personal phones and devices is crucial.
-Mobile device procedures should be built into termination checklists so that, as an employee is exiting the organization, all stored company data, email, cached data and access to resources is removed from personally owned devices.
+Likewise, during the employee termination process, having controls to ensure your company and customer data is timely removed from personal phones and devices is crucial.
+Mobile device procedures should be built into termination checklists so that, as an employee is exiting the organization, all stored company data, email, cached data and access to resources is removed from personally-owned devices.

 Moving Forward with BYOD and Mobile Device Management

 The technology shift from traditional business equipment to mobile devices is here to stay, and it will be a fixture in the way companies perform business functions in the future.
 BYOD and mobile device management should be top considerations for organizations whose employees use cell phones or other mobile devices for business use.